nborbas/SQL_OECD_Unemployment_Rates/README.md

 ...

 Zooming into the pandemic period.
 This seems interesting.
-**What is the YOY growth percentage of the unemployment rate in the USA during the pandemic period?**
+### Question 5: What is the YOY growth percentage of the unemployment rate in the USA during the pandemic period?
+(limited to first 5 record)
 | country_name  | month | avg_rate | previous_year_avg_rate | yoy_pct_growth |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | United States of America  | 2020-03-01 | 4.4 | 3.8 |16|